What’s the problem with salt in my diet?

 What foods should I avoid on the DASH diet?

-What are the benefits of following the DASH diet?
+What’s the evidence for the DASH diet?

-1. Lowers blood pressure – a consistent body of evidence supports the DASH diet’s blood pressure lowering potential, both for those with high blood pressure as well as for those with normal blood pressure.
+A consistent body of evidence supports the DASH diet’s blood pressure lowering potential, both for those with high blood pressure as well as for those with normal blood pressure.

-2. May relieve gout – when compared to a standard American diet (one high in red and processed meat, sugary drinks and refined grains), the DASH diet lowers levels of uric acid, suggesting that adoption of the diet may be beneficial for those with gout.
+When compared to a standard American diet (one high in red and processed meat, sugary drinks and refined grains), the DASH diet lowers levels of uric acid, suggesting that adoption of the diet may be beneficial for those with gout.

-3. Lowers the risk of type 2 diabetes – in similar fashion to diets like the Mediterranean diet, the DASH plan appears to reduce the risk of type 2 diabetes and possibly improves insulin resistance.
+In similar fashion to diets like the Mediterranean diet, the DASH plan appears to reduce the risk of complications from type 2 diabetes and possibly improves insulin resistance.

-4. Reduces your risk of kidney disease, despite other risk factors
+4. Reduces risk of kidney disease

-6. May reduce the risk of certain cancers, a positive association has been seen between adopting the DASH plan and the lower incidence of certain cancers.
-This may be because the diet is high in fibre and nutrient dense, although further studies are needed to ascertain the exact mechanism.
+A positive association has been seen between adopting the DASH plan and the lower incidence of certain cancers.
+This may be because the diet is high in fibre and is nutrient dense, although further studies are needed to ascertain the exact mechanism.

 Like most eating plans the DASH diet is more effective when combined with lifestyle modifications including managing weight, getting regular exercise, stopping smoking and reducing alcohol consumption.

-Finally, those with food allergies (e.g. nuts) or intolerances (e.g. lactose) may need the help of a registered dietitian to help them adapt the plan to meet their specific circumstances.
+Finally, those with food allergies (e.g. nuts) or intolerances (e.g. lactose) may need the help of a registered dietitian to help them adapt the plan to their specific circumstances.

+Sodium is an important electrolyte and plays a key role in the body, helping to maintain fluid levels and blood volume, and facilitate nerve and muscle signalling.
 Low levels of sodium may lead to a condition called hyponatremia, symptoms of which are similar to dehydration and include headaches, seizures, coma and even death.
-Older adults, especially those on medication, as well as athletes who take on a lot of hydration, are at greater risk of this condition.
+Older adults, especially those on medication, as well as athletes are at greater risk of this condition.

 If you are considering any significant changes to your diet, please consult your GP to ensure you can do so without risk to health.
 This is especially relevant if you are on medication, including those to manage blood pressure.

 Kerry Torrens BSc.
-(Hons) PgCert MBANT is a BANT Registered Nutritionist® with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
+(Hons) PgCert MBANT is a BANT Registered Nutritionist with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.

 Advertisement